April 2025

 DID is (mostly) a culture-bound disorder

 DID is a culture-bound disorder, meaning cultural narratives heavily shape how it is understood and experienced.
-While the underlying dissociative phenomena are real, the “multiple people in one body” model is not inherent but a learned framework shaped by cultural expectations.
+While the underlying dissociative phenomena may be real, the “multiple people in one body” model is not inherent but a learned framework shaped by cultural expectations.
 How one conceptualizes their dissociation influences how it manifests, reinforcing a feedback loop.
 Given these strong cultural influences, the diagnostic criteria for DID should be reworked to remove bias and better reflect the underlying dissociative experiences.

 conceptualization culture DID Hacking identity looping kinds

-3 minutes
+5 minutes

 December 2023